JensBender/loan-default-prediction/README.md

 <!-- DEPLOYMENT -->
 ## 🚀 Deployment
+To make the model easily accessible for end users, the loan default prediction pipeline was deployed as a web application.
 Built a machine learning (ML) pipeline including the final Random Forest model and all data preprocessing steps using `scikit-learn`.
-Deployed the loan default prediction pipeline as a web application using `FastAPI`, `Gradio`, and `Docker`, hosted on Hugging Face.
+Deployed it as a web app using `FastAPI`, `Gradio`, and `Docker`, hosted on Hugging Face.

 **FastAPI Backend**
 - Served the ML pipeline via a RESTful API built with `FastAPI`, supporting both single and batch requests.